thebetioplane/league_match_alert/README.md

 The program catches the HUP signal so you can run it in the bg like this and it will stay running once you close your shell (like a daemon).

-In order to quit you can run `./league_match_alert stop` to send a signal to the running process
+In order to quit you can run `./league_match_alert stop` to send a signal to the running process.
+This will use whatever pid is contained in "pid.info", but it's updated automatically.

 Sample config.txt: